 Making sense of the different types of life insurance is the first step in getting the coverage you and your family need.

-Do you have life insurance?
-If not, you’re not alone.
-Many people are confused about the different types of life insurance, which can often stop them from buying a policy.
 A recent survey from the Financial Services Commission of Ontario (FSCO) found that only 47% of 25- to 34-year-olds in Ontario have life insurance, and almost half of those (48.6%) say they don’t fully understand their policy.1

 If your loved ones depend on you financially, you need life insurance.
 It can give them the financial security they need by providing them with a tax-free payment in the event of your death that they can use for things like:

 - Covering your funeral expenses

 - Helping them stay in the family home